asoffer/Icarus/docs/tour.md

 ## Basics

 Variable declarations are expressed with a `:` separating the variable name from its type.
-You may optionally initialize the variable with a value.
-If no initialization is present, the value will be initialized to a "zero-like" value.
+You may optionally initialize the variable with a value using `=` following the type If no initialization is present, the value will be initialized to a "zero-like" value.
 This means zero for numeric types and `false` for booleans.

 ```
 // Initialize a 64-bit integer named `x` to zero.